Catallactic/catallactic-site/docs/litepaper.md

 Whereas the project leverages Bitcoin security, differently to Bitcoin vision of a monopolistic currency, it encourages multiple token creation for a currreny competition and provides a real world backing to the tokens.
 We build the monetary configuration, extensively documented in the economic literature, on top of the existing blockchain tools.
 We understand that the direction of the current technology is mislead from the best economic practices, diverts from the foundational principles of the blockchain technology and does not leverage its full potential of cryptocurrencies.

+This project also builds the ecosystem for representative money, including tokenization platform, to manage the CryptoCommodity lifecycle, payment gateway, wallets and cards.
+We also identify projects and issuers.

 This paper is addressed to an advanced audience, which is able to understand the fundamentals of monetary theory, beyond the mainstream beliefs.
 As such we wont discuss representative money and what benefits brings for societies, as this is expected to be known by the reader.

 ## Keywords